leannehong/Credit-Score-Classification/README.md

 ## Credit-Score-Classification

 This project was done in Jupyter Notebook, using Python programming language and several popular data analysis and machine learning libraries such as NumPy, Pandas, Matplotlib, Seaborn, and sklearn.
-The dataset is located in the first link of the `Resources`[^1].
+The dataset is located in the first link of the `Resources`.

 I began with exploratory data analysis to understand insights into the data and the relationships between various features and the credit score.
 After understanding the data, I created models of the relationship with credit score.